 INTERNSHIP (May be repeated for a total of three credits) Prerequisite: permission.
-Faculty-supervised work experience in which student participates in policy planning, administrative operations in selected urban, state and federal governments and urban agencies
+Faculty-supervised work experience in which student participates in policy planning, administrative operations in selected urban, state and federal governments and urban agencies.

-697 INDIVIDUAL STUDIES 1-3 credits ay be repeated for a total of four credits) Directed individual readings or research on spe cific area or topic.
+INDIVIDUAL STUDIES (May be repeated for a total of four credits) Directed individual readings or research on specific area or topic.

-MASTER'S THESIS Prerequisite: permission.
+MASTER'S THESIS rerequisite; permission.
 Supervised thesis writing.
-(May be repeated for a total of nine credmatical interrelationships.
-701 ADVANCED RESEARCH METHODS II
+(May be repeated for a total of nine cred-

-ADVANCED RESEARCH METHODS I 3 credits Prerequisite: master's level statistics or permission.
+ADVANCED RESEARCH METHODS I Prerequisite: master's level statistics or permission.
 Introduction to statistical techniques and methodologies in doctoral and postdoctoral research.
-Emphasis on conceptual and mathe-
+Emphasis on conceptual and mathematical interrelationships.

-Prerequisite: 700 or equivalent.
+ADVANCED RESEARCH METHODS II Prerequisite: 700 or equivalent.
 Continuation of 700.
 Emphasis placed upon conceptual and mathematical interrelationships of multivariate statistical techniques as well as application of these techniques through computer analysis of urban data sets.

-URBAN THEORY I
+702 URBAN THEORY I Prerequisite: permission.

-Prerequisite: permission.
 Review of major theoretical tradition examining urban problems; for students entering the doctoral program in urban studies (first in two-course sequence).

-URBAN THEORY II 3 credits Prerequisite: 702.
+URBAN THEORY II Prerequisite: 702.
 Review of major professional disciplines dealing with urban problems; for students entering the doctoral program in urban studies (second in two-course sequence).

-PUBLIC BUREAUCRACY 3 credits Prerequisite: permission.
-Analysis of bureaucratic operations in the implementation of public pol-icy, including special attributes of human service organizations and the democratic theory debate.

-ECONOMICS OF URBAN POLICY 3 credits Prerequisite: master's level knowledge of macroeconomics and microeconomics or special permission.
-Use of research tools of economic analysis in seminar format to examine options available to urban policy makers in operation of public services and economic development of
+PUBLIC BUREAUCRACY Prerequisite: permission.
+Analysis of bureaucratic operations in the implementation of public pol icy, including special attributes of human service organizations and the democratic theory debate.
+705 ECONOMICS OF URBAN POLICY 3 credits Prerequisite: master's level knowledge of macroeconomics and microeconomics or special per-mission.
+Use of research tools of economic analysis in seminar format to examine options avail-able to urban policy makers in operation of public services and economic development of cities.

-Prerequisite: permission.
+706 PROGRAM EVALUATION rerequisite: permission.
 Advanced treatment of topics in program evaluation.

-URBAN PLANNING AND MANAGEMENT STRATEGIES Prerequisite: permission.
+URBAN PLANNING AND MANAGEMENT STRATEGIES 3 credits Perequisite: permission.
 Analysis of urban planning policy issues and strategies for implementation in public policy formulation.
-Emphasis on use of planning process as integrative mechanism.
+Emphasis on use of planning process as integrative

-URBAN POLICY: THE HISTORICAL PERSPECTIVE Prerequisite: permission.
-Crtical examination of major ideas about the city from Aristotle to the 20th Century and of the impact on urbanization on society and public policy.
+708 URBAN POLICY: THE HISTORICAL PERSPECTIVE Prerequisite: permission.
+Critical examination of major ideas about the city from Aristotle to the 20th Century and of the impact on urbanization on society and public policy.

-- 709 SYSTEMS AND PROCESSES OF POLICY ANALYSIS
+SYSTEMS AND PROCESSES OF POLICY ANALYSIS

-9 Prerequisite: permission.
-Analysis of administrative processes within public organizations, federal, state and local in the United States; emphasis on urban community. - 711 SEMINAR IN PUBLIC ADMINISTRATION 3 credits Prerequisite: permission.
-In depth review and critique of major intellectual traditions, concepts and theories underlying public administration in the United States. - 714 SEMINAR IN POLICY ANALYSIS AND EVALUATION.
-3 credits Prerequisite: permission.
-In depth review and critique of major intellectual traditions, concepts and theories underlying policy analysis and evaluation in the United States. - 715 SEMINAR IN URBAN AND REGIONAL PLANNING 3 credits Prerequisite: permission.
-In depth review and critique of major intellectual traditions, concepts and theories underlying urban and regional planning in the United States. - 720 COMPARATIVE PLANNING STRATEGIES
+Prerequisite: permission.
+Analysis of administrative processes within public organizations, federal, state and local in the United States; emphasis on urban community.
+SEMINAR IN PUBLIC ADMINISTRATION 3 credits Prerequisite: permission.
+In depth review and critique of major intellectual traditions, concepts and theories underlying public administration in the United States.

+SEMINAR IN POLICY ANALYSIS AND EVALUATION Prerequisite: permission.
+In depth review and critique of major intellectual traditions, concepts and theories underlying policy analysis and evaluation in the United States.
+715 SEMINAR IN URBAN AND REGIONAL PLANNING 3 credits Prerequisite: permission.
+In depth review and critique of major intellectual traditions, concepts and theories underlying urban and regional planning in the United States.

-Prerequisite: 715 or permission.
-Review and analysis of alternative planning theories, institutions, and implementation strategies in a variety of national settings. - 799 URBAN TUTORIAL 3 credits Prerequisite: permission.
-Intensive study of a particular approved field or typical area of urban studies under the supervision of a tutor. - 9 DOCTORAL DISSERTATION
+720 COMPARATIVE PLANNING STRATEGIES 3 credits Prerequisite: 715 or permission.
+Review and analysis of alternative planning theories, institutions, and implementation strategies in a variety of national settings.

+99 URBAN TUTORIAL.
+Prerequisite: permission.
+Intensive study of a particular approved field or typical area of urban studies under the supervision of a tutor.

-(May be repeated) Open to properly qualified student accepted as candidate for Doctor of Philosophy degree.
+DOCTORAL DISSERTATION 1-15 credits (May be repeated) Open to properly qualified student accepted as candidate for Doctor of Philosophy degree.
 Student must register for at least three credits each semester until dissertation is accepted.
 Minimum of 15 credits required.